 CHROMOSOME MARKER POSITION 3 MRK_1 0.33 3 MRK_2 0.66 3 MRK_2 0.99

-Kelvin-original also requires a configuration file.
-Additional details on creation of same and the use of Kelvin-original can be found in the Kelvin-original usage documentation.
+Kelvin also requires a configuration file.
+Additional details on creation of same can be found in the detailed usage documentation under "Preparation and Analysis Considerations" and the "Configuration File Reference".

 Kelvin-formatted PPL output can be easily visualized using our graphing application, Kelviz.
 Kelviz is distributed separately; information on same can be found in the Kelviz documentation and downloads can be found on the Kelvin website.